Gunnar Nilsson: Early life

 Gunnar Axel Arvid Nilsson was born on 20 November 1948 in Helsingborg, the second son of a local building contractor.
 He attended school in his home town and went into the service as a submarine radio officer in the Swedish Navy.
 After leaving the navy, he studied engineering for four years at Stockholm University and gained a degree.
 It was hoped he would join the family business, but after eight months working as a supervisor in the construction industry; he left to start his own business.

-Although his background and training was in construction, this held no attraction to the young Swede.
-Together with his associate, Dan Molim, they aimed to establish a transport business.
+Although his background and training was in construction, this held no attraction to Nilsson.
+Together with his associate, Dan Molin, they aimed to establish a transport business.
 This proved to be very successful and Nilsson continued to be a partner in the company, even when he became a full-time driver.
 He had seen the exploits of fellow Swedes; Ronnie Peterson and Reine Wisell and knew he wanted to be a racing driver.